Recreational (House) League

 Q. I want to volunteer my time to assist the NTSC.
 What positions are available and what is required?

-A. Our primary ongoing need is for coaches and convenors.
+A. Our primary ongoing need is for coaches.
 The requirements and responsibilities for these positions are as follows:

 Coaches are responsible for organizing a team, running practices and directing the players during games and scrimmages.
 Coaches should have solid teaching and leadership capabilities – the ability to effectively interact and guide the players is more important than in-depth soccer knowledge and experience (altough these are definite assets).
 NTSC provides ongoing training and support to coaches to help with the technical aspects of the role; above all, though, our coaches should be good communicators, well-organized, committed to the job, willing to learn and dedicated to following and upholding Club policies and regulations.
 Requests by 2 individuals to coach together will be honored if at all possible, and Coaches' children who are in the age division will be assigned to their team.
 A detailed Coach position description is here.